-I did around six weeks of UCAT preparation before sitting the test at the end of the summer holidays and I think this was a good approach.
+I did around six weeks of UCAT preparation before sitting the test, and I think this was a good approach.

-It gave me the chance to do practice UCAT questions and mocks, while leaving enough time for me to relax during the summer holidays and revise some of my A level content.
-Starting earlier will help alleviate stress and help you to get a much higher score than you would if you cram revised for a few days.
+It gave me the chance to do plenty of practice questions and mock exams, while also leaving enough time for me to relax during the summer holidays and revise some of my A-Level content.
+Starting earlier will alleviate stress and help you to get a much higher score than if you crammed for a few days before your test.

-As you move along, try to identify the specific areas you are struggling with.
-For example, I struggled with drawing conclusions questions in verbal reasoning.
-Once you’ve identified your weakest areas, focus on doing questions from these sections.
-This will help you to develop strategies to tackle these difficult questions and will help to improve your score.
+Try to identify the areas where you’re struggling the most.
+For example, I struggled with ‘drawing conclusions’ questions in Verbal Reasoning.
+Once you’ve identified your weaknesses, focus on learning tips and developing strategies to tackle them.
+This will ultimately help you to improve your score.

-On the surface, it looks like verbal reasoning will be the easiest section as most people think it looks similar to comprehension questions that you will have done at school – but it’s the section people usually score lowest in!
-It’s important not to neglect revision for this section – so make sure you use practice UCAT questions.
+On the surface, it might seem like Verbal Reasoning will be the easiest section, because it looks similar to comprehension questions that you may have faced at school.
+However, it’s the section where people usually score lowest!
+It’s important that you don’t neglect revision for this section, and make sure you follow Verbal Reasoning tips to avoid common mistakes.

-This is an extremely time-pressured section, which means you need to practice speed reading.
-I did this by trying to speed read newspaper articles and summarise what I read but there are also apps that can help improve your reading speed.
-Ensure you read the question carefully as the wording can be quite subtle and you don’t want to misinterpret the question.
-Also, remember not to bring in any of your own outside knowledge of the subject matter as you should only be using the information provided in the passages to answer the questions.
+Always read the question carefully, as the wording can be quite subtle and you don’t want to misinterpret the question.
+Also, remember that you shouldn’t bring in any of your own outside knowledge of the subject matter.
+You should only be using the information provided in the text to answer the questions.

-You’ve heard the saying a million times before, but I can honestly say that practice does make perfect, particularly when it comes to the UCAT.
-My main source of questions was the UCAT official website as these are most representative of the questions you will face on test day.
-On the website, you can find mock papers as well as questions for each subsection.
+You’ve heard the saying a million times before, but I can honestly say that practice does make perfect when it comes to the UCAT.

 Loading More Content